Skip to content

 Patching an application on Android has no effect on performance.

-iOS
+iOS and macOS

-Patching an application on iOS typically does not affect an application performance.
-However the patching mechanism on iOS is different from Android.
+Patching an application on iOS and macOS typically does not affect an application performance.
+However the patching mechanism on iOS and macOS is different from Android.
 Unchanged code runs as normal (on the CPU), changed (or added) code will run in a Dart interpreter (slower than the CPU).
 Typically this change is undetectable, but if you are changing particularly performance-sensitive Dart code (e.g. code for processing images, or large data) you may see a performance difference after patching.

 You can always test your patches before sending them to users using by staging patches.